ronschaeffer/hass-light-state/README.md

 and, of course, the original switches and the 433MHz RF transceiver that sends commands to them.

+Here's a short video showing the solution in action: https://goo.gl/3iW15H

 ### Background

 Home Assistant classifies IoT devices according to its state awareness and method https://www.home-assistant.io/blog/2016/02/12/classifying-the-internet-of-things/.